ARM

 • We install miniconda to manage our Python environments and dependencies.

-• We setup a mount volume at /ipynb so that we can mout our local notebooks onto the container at runtime.
+• We setup a mount volume at /ipynb so that we can mount our local notebooks onto the container at runtime.

-• We expose port 8888, which is what Jupyer Lab is running on.
+• We expose port 8888, which is what Jupyter Lab is running on.

 • We use supervisor to start up Jupyter Lab at runtime.

-• If you do not like Jupyer Lab and want the old Jupyter Notebook, override at runtime with -e JUPYTER_TYPE=notebook.
+• If you do not like Jupyter Lab and want the classic Jupyter Notebook, override at runtime with -e JUPYTER_TYPE=notebook.

 Build.